MatthijsReyers/SmartBrute/README.md

 ```

 ## 2. The different functions
 SmartBrute includes a bunch of different functions to manipulate and generate arrays/lists of strings.
+All of them are listed below along with some explanation and usages examples.
+Please keep in mind that most of these functions can be nested/combined to generate some pretty complex passwords.
+If you don't feel like making your own generation script or need some insperation, check out the `example02.py` file, which generates a whole bunch of passwords based on research and stastics into common passwords patterns.

 ### 2.1 GetAllComb(keys)
 The GetAllComb function returns all possible ways in which the given keys/strings can be combined, while always using every given key, and never using a key twice. *PLEASE NOTE:* For performance reasons I do not recommned using this function on extremely large arrays, or to nesting this function multiple times.
 As your computer may run out of RAM.